Ahmed-Araby/codecrafters-http-server-java/README.md

 # Passing the first stage

-The entry point for your HTTP server implementation is in `src/main/java/Main.java`.
+The entry point for your HTTP helpers implementation is in `src/main/java/Main.java`.
 Study and uncomment the relevant code, and push your changes to pass the first stage: